-- In accordance with the syntax rules for terms the most forcible obligation is the comparison (relation), followed by AND and last OR. - NOT followed by the logical expression in brackets demands the negation of this expression. - Comparison of factors.
-Depending on the type of factor, certain comparisons are inadmissible: - With string types equal to (==) and not equal to (!=, <>) have the usual meaning.
-Greater than (>) signifies that the first factor begins according to the second indication, and then (possibly [>=] shows further symbols.
-In the same way less than (<) signifies that the second element begins according to the first element, and then (possibly [<=]) shows further symbols. - With numeric data type and structured domains comparisons are defined as usual.
-More and less comparisons are not practical with circular data type. - Coordinates as a whole can only be examined with respect to their equality or inequality.
-All other comparisons are only available for their separate components (see syntax rule Factor). - With enumerations more and less comparisons are only admissible if the enumeration has been defined as ordered.
-Two enumeration values are considered equal even if one is an extension of the other.
-Thus according to the example in chapter 2.7.2 Enumerations, "working days" and "working days.Tuesday" are the same. - Lines can only be tested as to whether they are undefined (== UNDEFINED). - A factor can also designate an object.
-Then it is possible to examine in terms of Definition, Equality and Inequality. - If a factor not only consists of the item itself but also of the path leading to it, the item is always considered undefined provided any attribute of the path is undefined.
-Thus the built-in function DEFINED (a.b) is equal to (a.b != UNDEFINED). - It is up to each system to set the order in which predicates (but not the association rule!) linked with AND resp.
-OR are to be evaluated.
+- In accordance with the syntax rules for terms the most forcible obligation is the comparison (relation), followed by AND and OR. - NOT followed by the logical expression in brackets demands the negation of this expression. - Comparison of factors.
+Depending on the type of factor, certain comparisons are inadmissible: - With string types only Equality (==) and Inequality (!=, <>) are admissible.
+Further comparisons have to be realized by means of functions.
+Above all it is of major importance to clearly define how regional particularities such as umlauts or accent marks should be treated. - With numeric data type and structured domains comparisons are defined as usual.
+More and less comparisons are not practical with circular data type.

+- Coordinates as a whole can only be examined with respect to their equality or inequality.
+All other comparisons are only available for their separate components (rule Factor). - With enumerations more and less comparisons are only admissible if the enumeration has been defined as ordered.
+Equivalence means exact equivalence.
+If all sub-elements of a node are included as well, then the function isEnumSubVal has to be used. - Lines can only be tested as to whether they are undefined (== UNDEFINED). - A factor can also designate an object.
+Then it is possible to examine it in terms of Definition, Equality and Inequality. - If a factor not only consists of the item itself but also of the path leading to it, the item is always considered undefined provided any attribute of the path is undefined.
+Thus the built-in function DEFINED (a.b) is equal to (a.b != UNDEFINED). - Any expression will be examined from left to right but only until its resulting value appears to be definite.
+In other words terms joined with OR will only be evaluated if the value up to this point is false.
+On the other hand terms joined with AND will only be evaluated if the value up to this point is true.